brgrg11/Weapon_Violence/README.md

 # Mass-Attack-Assessment
 ![Image of Project Dashboard](https://github.com/brgrg11/Mass-Attack-Assessment/blob/main/Bleak13s.JPG)

 An analysis and interactive assessment on American acts of mass violence.

+*Made with PowerBI